Ciyradyl/Employee-List/README.md

 - *Project also shows the details of the employee list when onclick event triggered.*

+- *Projects is now looks pretier than previous version.
+Added some animations and QoL features.
+[19/12/2022]*

 **2. Used technologies are;**

 - *React,*
 - *CSS*
 - *Axios*
 - *randomuser.me*
+- *react-bootstrap*

 **3. Known Issues**

-- *Responsive deisng problem on mobile devices.*
+- *Responsive design problem on mobile devices.*

 **4. How to start the project?**
+- *This is a React.js project, you also need Node.js to run his.*
 - *Just use "npm start" on the terminal.*